SvevaZ/GPProject/README.md

 - Data provided by the [Copernicus Programme](https://www.copernicus.eu/)
 - ESA Sentinel-2 mission
 - Course: (061938) Geospatial Processing 2025 [Politecnico di Milano]

-## Contact

-For questions or issues, please open an issue on GitHub or contact us.

 ## 🔗 Useful Links